 The Jazz and Contemporary Music Program at the University of Maine at Augusta immerses its students in the music of today – jazz, rock, new classical – with an emphasis on creativity, technology, and careers.

 Degrees Offered: B.M. and A.S.

 UMA’s music program is Northern New England’s preeminent modern music education resource.
-We offer concentrations in Performance, Sonic Arts and Composition, Music Education and Audio Technology.
+We offer concentrations in Performance, Sonic Arts: Audio Recording and Composition and Music Education

 Our renowned faculty, progressive program content, multi-stylistic approaches, highly-personalized instruction, technical facilities, and extremely competitive tuition have made UMA the prime choice for dedicated music students with a contemporary focus.

 Jazz and popular music are in the foreground in a forward-thinking program that prizes individual creativity and contemporary musical thinking.

 Whatever your direction, UMA’s music program will have you ready to play!

 For more information about Music at UMA, or to schedule a visit or an audition, contact the Program Coordinator, Assistant Professor Anita Jerosch, at email@example.com (207) 621-3179.

 Our program also offers many benefits often absent at larger institutions: an optimum teacher to student ratio, highly-personalized attention, and a supportive peer group.
 The environment is nurturing, motivating and relaxed – a perfect mix for ensuring an enjoyable learning experience, year after year.

 Once you graduate, the array of careers is limited only by your own creativity.
 Perhaps your desire is to perform regionally or nationally, become a studio session player, or compose popular tunes or symphonic works.
 Maybe teaching music courses in elementary, high school or college-level institutions is your direction.